ar4487/ar4487/README.md

 ## 👋 Hi, I'm Arpit Bhadoria

 - 📍 Lives in **Ghaziabad, India**
-- 🔭 I’m working as an **SR Analyst** at **Capgemini**
+- 💼 Working as an Sr. Analyst (Cloud & DevOps) at Capgemini
+- ☁️ Skilled in Azure and AWS, with hands-on experience in Terraform, Jenkins, Docker, Ansible, and Kubernetes
-- 💻 I have worked on **Node.js projects** and specialize in backend development, process automation, and cloud integrations
+- 🔧 I focus on infrastructure automation, CI/CD pipeline optimization, and cloud monitoring & reliability
-- 📚 I'm currently enhancing my expertise in **AWS** while expanding my skills to other cloud platforms
+- 🚀 Currently deepening my expertise in multi-cloud architecture and infrastructure as code
-- ⚡ In my free time, I explore new tech stacks, work on personal coding projects, and mentor peers who are aspiring to enter the tech field
+- ⚡ Outside of work, I build DevOps projects, explore new tools, and guide peers aiming to transition into cloud roles

 ---